dspeyer/dspeyer.github.io/unsongrpg.md

 The abilities (and some example DCs, to be adjusted on the fly by the DM) are:

+## Destiny

+*(Crown)*

-Destiny (Crown): How relevant your success is to Adam Kadmon's ultimate goodness.
+How relevant your success is to Adam Kadmon's ultimate goodness.
 A high destiny check means the setting's contrived co-incidences go your way.

-DCs:
+Example DCs:

 * 10: Something which by actual luck had about a 10% chance of happening
 * 20: Something which by actual luck had about a 1% chance of happening

+## Celestial Kabalah

+*(Wisdom)*

-Celestial Kabalah (Wisdom): Recognizing how things are metaphors for eachother.
+Recognizing how things are metaphors for eachother.
 Interacting with Yitzerah.

 Example DCs:

 * 25: Obtain crypric prophessies
 * 30: Letter manipulation when already in Yitzerah
+* 35: Deliberately step in or out of Yitzerah
 * 40: Teleportation
 * 40: See clearly into the future during a solar eclipse
 * 50: Letter manipulation in the material world

+## Kabbalistic Knowledge

+*(Understanding)*

-Kabbalistic Knowledge (Understanding): Finding relevant references in Tanakh or Talmud.
+Finding relevant references in Tanakh or Talmud.
 Finding linguistic correspondences.

 Example DCs:

 * 10: Get the answer to a single question, moderately obscure
 * 15: Get the answer to a single question, highly obscure
 * 20: You (the player) can use the internet and treat it as your characters knowledge
 * 30: The entire table (DM included) helps you brainstorm, and then your character thinks of it in an instant.

+## Social Skills

+*(Kindness)*

-Social Skills (Kindness): Self explanatory.
+Self explanatory.

 Example DCs:

 * 10: To befriend a stranger
 * 15: To convince someone of something plausible (if false, subtract half their roll; if true, add half)
 * 20: To make peace where there is strife

+## Violence

+*(Harshness)*

-Violence (Harshness): Everything from wrestling to sniping.
+Everything from wrestling to sniping.

 Example DCs:

 * 10: Shoot someone with a long-barreled gun at close range
 * 15: Shoot someone with a pistol at close range or long gun at moderate range
 * 15: Use rapier and dagger effectively
 * 25: Use a sniper rifle at multi-mile range

+## Naming

+*(Miracles)*

-Naming (Miracles): Learn and reason about Names.
+Learn and reason about Names.

 Example DCs:

 * 5: Look up and memorize a Name which is explicitely available to the public
 * 10-15: Track down a Name which is known to the Unitarians or other underground group